 Annual dental exams by a veterinarian are also important.
 During professional dental cleaning by a veterinarian, your pet will be anesthetized.
 This allows your veterinarian to take full mouth dental radiographs (x-rays) and thoroughly examine and clean your pet’s teeth above and below the gum line.
 Any tumors or growths forming in the mouth will be seen by the veterinarian.

 Any and all growths should be checked by a veterinarian for testing.
 Cancerous tumors can metastasize, or spread, into other parts of the body if left untreated.

 Along with bloodwork, your veterinarian may do a fine-needle aspiration or a biopsy of the tumor to confirm whether it is cancerous.
-If the sample taken is confirmed as cancer, the next step is to determine the stage of the cancer.
+If the sample taken is confirmed as cancer, the next step is to determine the stage of cancer.
 Your pet may need radiographs or a CT scan of the head or chest area.
-This is done in order to see if the cancer has spread to other parts of the body.
+This is done in order to see if cancer has spread to other parts of the body.

 During this time, your primary care veterinarian may refer your pet to a board-certified veterinary oncologist for the tests and to consult on treatment options.
 Veterinary oncologists are trained to diagnose and treat cancers in pets.

 Treatment Options for Dogs and Cats with Mouth Tumors